 50 St. Edward Street, Leek, Staffordshire ST13 5DL

 If you are unable to pay the arrears in full immediately but can afford more than your monthly repayment, then a suitable option would be to enter into an arrangement to clear the arrears over a period, which suits your finances.
 Typically this will be over a period of 12 months or less, although we are able to consider a longer period if necessary.

 We will need an Income and Expenditure form to be completed and consider what surplus income you have before agreeing this solution.
 If having entered into an arrangement you find that you cannot afford the repayments, then please contact us immediately and we will look at the alternative options available to you.

-You may with to seek independent advice from a free debt advice agency (click here for list of agencies) before making a proposal.
+You may wish to seek independent advice from a free debt advice agency (click here for list of agencies) before making a proposal.
 Please advise us if you are using this option and we will allow sufficient time for you to make and attend an appointment.

 If your income has temporarily reduced, a short-term arrangement to make reduced payments may be suitable, typically over a period of 3 months.
 We will review your circumstances again at the end of the 3 month period to further understand how your circumstances have changed.